 You are invited on a journey that is truly out of this world!
 The South & West Skellig Michael Experience is the perfect blend of stunning scenery, epic landmarks and thrills galore.

-Depart the capital, Dublin and travel to the South of Ireland.
-Visit Clonakilty, County Cork, which was awarded the very prestigious title of best town in Europe in 2017!
-Enjoy an adventurous two-hour cycle at the National Park in Kerry and choose a trail that suits you best.
+Our journey begins as we leave Dublin and travel South.
+Visit Clonakilty, awarded the title of best town in Europe in 2017!
+Enjoy a cycle at the National Park in Kerry with stunning mountain and lake views.

 Travel through rural Ireland over 6 days of breathtaking views and refreshing activities.